 RV inverters have some major benefits to offer RVers.
-Especially if you spend time camping off grid.
-In a typical RV system, you have certain appliances that run of 12 Volt D/C power like your lights, your slide, your refrigerator on propane, among other things.
+Especially if you spend time camping off-grid.
+In a typical RV system, you have certain appliances that run on 12 Volt D/C (direct current) power like your lights, your slide, and your refrigerator on propane, among other things.

-what is an RV inverter?
+What is an RV inverter?

 Types of RV inverters

 There are two types of RV inverters.
 Modified sine wave and pure sine wave inverters.
 Other than the price tag, the biggest difference between the two is how it inverts D/C power to A/C power.

 We read a lot of blogs and saw a lot of RV videos that nerd out on this topic.
 But what’s important to know is that pure sine inverters convert energy more efficiently.
 They replicate the energy that is created or produced in a home.